 Note:To disable sign in via your Twitter account, you will need to Delete it completely.

 Setting Blog Preferences

 After adding Twitter to your Other Accounts, go to Blogs > Settings > Sharing.
 If you would like to turn on Twitter sharing by default, select the Always share my posts option and Save Changes at the bottom of the page.

 Enabling the "always share" option will allow Typepad to send a post title and link to your new posts to Twitter by default.
-This will include posts published via email, the iPhone application, QuickPost and the new Blog It bookmarklet.
+This will include posts published via email and published by Guest Authors.